XA transaction support is limited to the

 The use of replication filters or binary log filters in combination with XA transactions is not supported.
 Filtering of tables could cause an XA transaction to be empty on a replica, and empty XA transactions are not supported.
 Also, with the replica's connection metadata repository and applier metadata repository stored in

-InnoDBtables, which became the default in MySQL 8.0, the internal state of the data engine transaction is changed following a filtered XA transaction, and can become inconsistent with the replication transaction context state.
+InnoDBtables (the default), the internal state of the data engine transaction is changed following a filtered XA transaction, and can become inconsistent with the replication transaction context state.

 ER_XA_REPLICATION_FILTERSis logged whenever an XA transaction is impacted by a replication filter, whether or not the transaction was empty as a result.
 If the transaction is not empty, the replica is able to continue running, but you should take steps to discontinue the use of replication filters with XA transactions in order to avoid potential issues.
 If the transaction is empty, the replica stops.
 In that event, the replica might be in an undetermined state in which the consistency of the replication process might be compromised.
 In particular, the